Royal Aircraft Factory B.E.12: Operational Service

 The first B.E.12 squadron, No. 19 did not reach France until 1 August 1916.
 It was followed by the only other squadron to fly the type in France, No. 21, on the 25th.
 As might have been expected, the new type had all the inherent stability of the B.E.2c and when pressed into service as a fighter proved quite useless, especially in the face of the new German Halberstadt and Albatros fighters coming into service.
 It continued to be employed as a bomber but since an effective defensive gun could not be mounted it was too vulnerable and was finally withdrawn from all front line duties in France in March 1917.
-By the time the B.E.12a became available in numbers the B.E.12 had already proved to be unsatisfactory and this variant was never used operationally in France.
+By the time the B.E.12a became available in numbers the original model had already proved to be unsatisfactory and this variant was never used operationally in France.

 Several Home defence squadrons flew B.E.12s, along with examples of the B.E.12a and B.E.12b variants.
-Its stability and range were obvious advantages in an aircraft that had to fly at night but its rate of climb was inadequate when called on to intercept the improved German airships of 1916/17, not to mention the aeroplane raiders that replaced them.
-The Zeppelin L.48 was shot down by a Home Defence B.E.12 on 17 June 1917 but otherwise there are few recorded successes of the type in this role.
+Its stability and range were advantageous for night missions but its rate of climb was inadequate for intercepting the improved German airships of 1916/17, let alone the aeroplane raiders that replaced them.
+The Zeppelin L.48 was shot down by a Home Defence B.E.12 on 17 June 1917 but otherwise, there are few recorded successes in this role.

-In the Middle East theatre and in Macedonia, the B.E.12 and B.E.12a proved more useful – although typically as long range reconnaissance aircraft rather than as fighters.
-An exception to this rule was the machine of Captain Gilbert Ware Murlis Green of No. 17 Squadron who shot down several enemy aircraft to become the only B.E.12 ace.
+In the Middle Eastern theatre and in Macedonia, the B.E.12 and B.E.12a proved more useful, typically as long range reconnaissance aircraft rather than as fighters, although Captain Gilbert Ware Murlis Green of No. 17 Squadron, used his to shoot down several German aircraft and become the only B.E.12 ace.

-The B.E.12b served only with Home Defence squadrons; deliveries began in late 1917, but due to the more urgent need of the S.E.5a squadrons for their Hispano-Suiza engines many were probably either never fitted with engines, or completed as B.E.12s.
+The B.E.12b served only with Home Defence squadrons; deliveries began in late 1917, but due to the more urgent need of the S.E.5a squadrons for their Hispano-Suiza engines many were either never fitted with engines, or completed as B.E.12s.